-Jeni’s Splendid Ice Creams of Columbus, OH, is recalling all of its ice cream, frozen yogurts, sorbets and ice cream sandwiches due to potential contamination with listeria monocytogenes, a life-threatening foodborne pathogen.
+Jeni’s Splendid Ice Creams of Columbus, OH, is recalling all of its ice cream, frozen yogurts, sorbets, and ice cream sandwiches due to potential contamination with listeria monocytogenes, a life-threatening foodborne pathogen.

 Free Jeni’s Splendid Ice Cream Recall Lawsuit Evaluation: If you or a loved one developed symptoms of food poisoning after eating Jeni’s Splendid Ice Cream, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit against the manufacturer and our lawyers can help.

 What’s the Problem?

 The problem was discovered when a sample of Jeni’s Splendid Ice Cream randomly collected by the Nebraska Department of Agriculture (NDA) tested positive for the presence of listeria.
 Ice cream products affected by the recall were distributed to retail outlets, including food service accounts and grocery markets, as well as sold online.
-This recall includes all products bearing the “Jeni’s” brand name.
+This recall includes all products bearing “Jeni’s” brand name.

 The company is ceasing all sales and closing its scoop shops until an investigation can be completed.